sage-code/eve/manual/composite.md

 process
   a := 1 / 0;
 recover
-  print (#Error.message);
+  print (#error.message);
-closure
-  ** close process
 return;
 ```

 ```
-Error: Numeric division by zero.
+error: numeric division by zero.
 ```

 ### Using expect

-The expect statement is very simple.
-It check a condition and raise an error if condition is false.
-Does not produce any error message but: "Unexpected error in line: N".
+The expect statement check a condition and raise an error if condition is false.
+Error message is default: "Unexpected error in line: N".

 ```
   ** precondition
   expect (condition);

   ** equivalent
-  raise ("Unexpected error") if (condition);
+  raise ("Unexpected error in line \n" <+ #error.line_number ) if (condition);
 ```

 **note:**